WICG/turtledove/FLEDGE.md

 ##### 6.2.1 Negative Interest Groups

-Though negative interest groups are joined using the same `joinAdInterestGroup` API as normal interest groups, they remain distinct from one another.
-Only negative interest groups can provide an `additionalBidKey`, and only normal interest groups can provide `ads`; no interest group may provide both.
+Though negative interest groups are joined using the same `joinAdInterestGroup` API as regular interest groups, they remain distinct from one another.
+Only negative interest groups can provide an `additionalBidKey`, and only regular interest groups can provide `ads`; no interest group may provide both.
 The `additionalBidKey` field is described in more detail in section [6.2.3 Additional Bid Keys](#623-additional-bid-keys).

 ```
 const myGroup = {